acgeospatial/awesome-earthobservation-code/README.md

 - [Whitebox Python](https://github.com/giswqs/whitebox-python) - WhiteboxTools `Python` Frontend

 ### Testing your code
-- [image-similarity-measures](https://pypi.org/project/image-similarity-measures/) - Implementation of eight evaluation metrics to access the similarity between two images.
+- [image-similarity-measures](https://pypi.org/project/image-similarity-measures/) - Implementation of eight evaluation metrics to access the similarity between two images. `Python`
-- [fake-geo-images](https://pypi.org/project/fake-geo-images/) - A module to programmatically create geotiff images which can be used for unit tests.
+- [fake-geo-images](https://pypi.org/project/fake-geo-images/) - A module to programmatically create geotiff images which can be used for unit tests. `Python`

 ## Resources for `R`